Generate Orders Using the Orders Map

 Next, use the corresponding fields to add any preferred custom data that cannot fit into the pre-defined fields to the order.
 Click “OK” to apply the changes.

 In the “User-Defined Fields” tab, you can add one or multiple custom statuses to the order by checking the corresponding boxes.
-To learn more about creating and managing user-defined fields, visit this page.
+Learn more about creating and managing user-defined fields.

 After filling out the preferred order details, click on the “Add” button to save the order into your synchronized Orders List.

-Route4Me provides near real-time data synchronization across all associated computer and mobile devices so that any changes made from the Route4Me Web Platform can be automatically synchronized with Route4Me’s iOS and Android mobile apps in a matter of seconds.
-Thus, managers and dispatchers back at the office can generate orders from the map using the Web Platform, and the associated drivers who are out in the field will be able to view and use these orders right away.
+Route4Me provides near real-time data synchronization across all associated computer and mobile devices so that any changes made from the Route4Me Route Optimization Web Platform can be automatically synchronized with Route4Me’s iOS and Android Route Planner apps in a matter of seconds.
+Thus, managers, route planners, and dispatchers back at the office can generate orders from the map using the Web Platform, and the associated drivers who are out in the field will be able to view and use these orders right away.